bkpathak/bkpathak.github.io/_posts/2015-5-16-spark-shuffle-behaviour.md

 #### Background

 The Spark has bottleneck on the shuffling while running jobs with non-trivial number of mappers and reducer.
-There has been lots of improvement in recent release on shuffling like consolidate file and sort-shuffling from version 1.1+.
+There has been lots of improvement in recent release on shuffling like consolidate file and sort-shuffling from version 1.1+.Here I have explained the `YARN` and  `Spark` parameter that are useful to optomize Spark shuffle performance.
-We have done experiment with the different configuration parameters available in spark to see the performance of the spark on peak load for our cluster.

 #### Cluster Configuration
  The cluster is Cloudera Enterprise Data Hub Edition Trial 5.3.1 with Spark 1.2.0 and Hadoop 2.5.0 .The following is the container configuration for  the cluster: